Leviatan1121/UUID.js/README.md

 ```

 #### Changing the character set and limit for generating UUIDs
-You can specify the set of character for generating UUIDs.
+You can specify the set of characters for generating UUIDs.
 ```javascript
 generator.charSet = [ "A", "B", "C" ];
 ```